elastisys/compliantkubernetes/docs/adr/0005-use-individual-ssh-keys.md

 ## Decision Outcome

 We will manage SSH keys via an Ansible role, since it allows rotating/adding/deleting keys without rebooting nodes.
 Also, it caters to more environments, e.g., BYO-VMs and BYO-metal.
-The public SSH keys of all operators will be put in a file in [`ck8s-ops`](https://github.com/elastisys/ck8s-ops), one key per line.
-The comment of the key needs to clearly identify the owner.

 The [compliantkubernetes-kubespray](https://github.com/elastisys/compliantkubernetes-kubespray) project will make it easy to configure SSH keys.
-Operator logs (be it stand-alone documents, git or GitOps-like repositories) will clearly list the SSH keys and identities of the operators configured for each environment.
-Usually, the operators of each environment will be the members of the Elastisys Ops team.
-However, there could be exceptions:

-* For development, PoC or demo environments, we might want to give access to more people;
-* If the Elastisys Ops team acts as second-line operations, we might need to give access to first-line operators too.

 ### Bootstrapping